 How to Repair a Gas Line

-It is in your best interests to immediately contact a qualified contractor.
-If you are looking at a large leak, you may need to evacuate the premises and call emergency services at once.
-If the leak is small, and you are a very proficient do-it-yourselfer, however, you might be able to repair the leak before you take any further steps.
+It is in your best interests to immediately contact the gas company, and then a qualified plumber, for both safety and peace of mind.
+If you are a property owner looking at a leaking gas line with a large leak, you may need to evacuate the premises and call the gas company for emergency services at once.
+If the gas leak is small, and you are a very proficient DIY’er, however, you might be able to repair the leak before you take any further steps.
 You will need the following tools on hand:

 - Gas mask